ldaniels528/lollypop/README.md

   * <a href="#Transformation">Transformation</a> (6)
 <a name="Introduction"></a>
 ## Introduction
-Qwery is a general-purpose programming/scripting language for the JVM.
+Lollypop is a general-purpose programming/scripting language for the JVM.
 Features include:
 * Native support for Scala and Java classes, objects and packages.
 * Native support for JSON (arrays, dictionaries and objects).